-Here you can visit designer shopping malls or contrastly the city’s largest indoor market of Ben Thanh.
+You can visit designer shopping malls or the city’s largest indoor market Ben Thanh.
 Don’t miss the War Remnants Museum, an extraordinary place re-telling the story of Vietnam’s horrific war.

 Experience the Mekong Delta

-From the city center you can walk to the Botanical Gardens and the zoo, or take a local bus to Bin Quoi Village, about 10 km away.
-The village was created to reflect the scenery of the Mekong Delta region and gives a authentic glimpse into life by the Mekong river if you don’t choose to do a river excursion on this port of call.
+You can walk to the Botanical Gardens and the zoo from the city center, or take a local bus to Bin Quoi Village, about 10 km away.
+The village was created to reflect the scenery of the Mekong Delta region and gives an authentic glimpse into life by the Mekong river if you choose not to do a river excursion on this port of call.

 If you want to escape the city, a fantastic day excursion and one that comes highly recommended is a boat journey through the Mekong River.
-You will see traditional temples, canal islands, floating markets and the way of life the people of this unique Delta region.
+You will see traditional temples, canal islands, floating markets, and the way of life of the people of this unique Delta region.

-We recommend that you book a shore excursion which includes transportation either with your cruise line or with a trusted external vendor.
+We recommend that you book a shore excursion that includes transportation with your cruise line or a trusted external vendor.
 Be sure to leave plenty of time at the end of the day to get back to the port in good time to be on board again.

 Cruise Day 8: Nha Trang, Vietnam

-Today you’ll dock at the coastal resort of Nha Trang, at Cau Da Port.
-Known for it’s beaches, islands and protected marine life, Nha Trang also offers a busy city and beach promenade speckled with hotels and restaurants.
+Today you’ll dock at the coastal resort of Nha Trang at Cau Da Port.
+Known for its beaches, islands, and protected marine life, Nha Trang also offers a busy city and beach promenade dotted with hotels and restaurants.

-Alternatively there are taxis by the port which get you there in 10 minutes.
+Alternatively, there are taxis by the port which will get you there in 10 minutes.

-If you want to shop in the markets try Cho Dam Market, the city’s main market.
+If you want to shop in the markets, try Cho Dam Market, the city’s primary market.

-Hon Mun Island is one of the most popular day excursions you can do from Nha Trang.
-For powder white sandy beaches and fantastic snorkeling, this is the place.
-You will need a bus transfer to the harbour and a boat to get you there and back.
+Hon Mun Island is one of the most popular day excursions from Nha Trang.
+For powder-white sandy beaches and fantastic snorkeling, this is the place.
+You will need a bus transfer to the harbor and a boat to get you there and back.
 We recommend booking a ship excursion or an excursion with a trusted external provider.

-It’s difficult choice.
-The full day excursions that are possible from Danang are numerous and all fantastic.
+It’s a difficult choice.
+The full-day excursions that are possible from Danang are numerous and all fantastic.

-Enjoy the city’s beaches (My Khe Beach is beautiful), shopping, temples and cathedrals.
-Enjoy the fantastic fire and water displays at the weekend on the golden Dragon Bridge.
+Enjoy the city’s beaches (My Khe Beach is beautiful), shopping, temples, and cathedrals.
+Enjoy the fantastic fireworks and water displays on the golden Dragon Bridge at the weekend.

-Alternatively leave the city to visit the famous Marble Mountains.
-Or a cable car ride that is not for the faint-hearted out into the Ba Na Hills.
+Alternatively, leave the city to visit the famous Marble Mountains.
+Or a cable car ride out into the Ba Na Hills, not for the faint-hearted.

 The choices are many, and we recommend that you take the time to plan your visit before you leave home.
-Learn about what there is too see so you choose the best excursion for you and your family.
+Learn about what there is to see, so you choose the best excursion for you and your family.

 Cruise Day 10: Cruising at Sea

-Today in a good day to catch up on a show that you may have missed.
-Check your cruise planner and see if there are some afternoon shows you can catch.
+Today is a good day to catch up on a show you may have missed.
+Check your cruise planner and see if you can catch some afternoon shows.

 Plan to visit a music venue that you haven’t been to yet, or try and new bar up on deck that’s open late under the stars.